depicted-candela/TransitionalSQL/books.md

+# Oracle Database 23ai New Features Guide by Chunks

 Here are the links to the most relevant chapters from the provided Oracle documentation for your remaining study chunks (5-15), simplifying the content for clarity and direct relevance to your role.

 **General Note:**